eedahl/tekken-movedb-py/README.md

 * Show the most commonly used strings/moves and how fast of a punisher is needed to bop it.

 ## Acknowledgements
 Moves are from RBNorway.org.
 JSON-files adapted from the Tekken discord bot Combot.
+Legend is from Catlord's guide, https://www.gamefaqs.com/ps4/814542-tekken-7/faqs/72021